photo by Francesca Chudnoff

 Sasha’s service to the community and leadership includes acting as Chair of the Board of Directors of the Canadian Alliance of Dance Artists – East Chapter (2006-2009), and Chairing the Canadian Dance Assembly’s Independent Artist Standing Council (2009-2011).
 Sasha was Artistic Director of Dancers’ Studio West (2018-2021), and the Artistic and Pedagogical Director of Dance Arts Institute (August 2021 – July 2024) where she led substantial curricular reform supporting equity and innovation.

-Sasha is a psychotherapist in training at the Ontario Psychotherapy and Counselling College.
+Sasha is currently studying psychodynamic psychotherapy at the Ontario Psychotherapy and Counselling College.